-Acupuncture for migraine and tension type headache was recommended in 2012 by the UK National Institute for Health and Care Excellence (NICE) (4, 7).
+Acupuncture for migraine and tension type headache has recommended in the UK National Institute for Health and Care Excellence Guidelines (NICE Guidelines) since 2012 (4, 7).
 High quality randomized controlled trials and two systematic reviews including a Cochrane Library systematic review confirmed the following:

 Your Acupuncturist at Vyne Health will do a thorough health screen to help understand your current and previous health history and lifestyle and dietary habits.
 This will help develop a treatment plan tailored to you and the location, severity and frequency of your headaches or migraines.

 Kim 2012: Acupuncture is cost effective for dysmenorrhoea, allergic rhinitis, osteoarthritis & headache